What you need to upload and how to make sure it's correct

 Certifying your documents

-If your documents aren’t certified, we’ll contact you to request replacement documents.
+If your uploaded documents aren’t certified, we’ll contact you to request replacements.
 This will extend the processing time of your application.

 How to certify a document

-The person certifying a document should endorse the document with the statement “I certify that this is a true copy of the original document seen by me” and sign and date it.
-They must also include their name, professional title and contact details.
+The statement "I certify that this is a true copy of the original document seen by me"